The Eccentric Family

 The Eccentric Family (有頂天家族, Uchōten Kazoku) is a Japanese novel written by Tomihiko Morimi, originally published by Gentosha in 2007, with a sequel published in 2015.
-An anime television series adaptation based on the first book aired from July to September 2013 and was simulcast by Crunchyroll.
+An anime television series adaptation based on the first book aired from July to September 2013.
 A second season based on the second book aired from April to June 2017.

 Plot

 In modern-day Kyoto, humans live in the city while tanuki roam the earth and tengu roam the sky.
 The story surrounds a family of tanuki, the Shimogamo family.
 They have the ability to transform into anything they wish, from humans to any animate/inanimate object.
 The third son, Yasaburō, enjoys a bustling daily life.
 He often visits his teacher Professor Akadama, a tengu.
 Through Akadama, Yasaburō is acquainted with Benten, a human woman whom Akadama taught to fly like a tengu.
 As the story unfolds, the members of the Shimogamo family are still dealing with the foggy past that surrounds their father's untimely death prior to the series's start.
 To complicate matters, Benten is a member of a social group called the Friday Fellows, people who enjoy a meal of tanuki hot pot at the end of the year.
 The Shimogamo family must balance between living carelessly, maintaining relationships among other tanuki families, and not getting put into a hot pot by the Friday Fellows.